 Customer data is held in a secure data store that is owned by each party.
-The data store is in the cloud, in a specific location, and is therefore compliant with EU privacy laws.
-Access to it is controlled/authorised by the ledger.
+The data store is in the cloud, in a specific location, and is compliant with EU privacy laws.
+Access to it made dependent on authorisation.

 Blocksure OS is GDPR compliant and meets the eight core tenets of GDPR.
 No personal data will be stored on the Blockchain.
 For other territories, outside the EU, we will adhere to local data storage requirements.

 A node can run anywhere that has access to the internet, be it in your company’s data centre, or hosted in cloud platforms such as Google cloud, AWS, Azure, etc.

 Blocksure OS is supported by Blocksure Ltd, with technical support provided as standard.
 Our support team can be contacted by support tickets raised via Surelink and have an excellent record of customer satisfaction.

 For your node on the network, you can choose from:

 - your node being managed by Blocksure Ltd, or

 - you managing your own node